gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

 **Is it better to compile from source or to install from a package?** Here we provide some guidelines.
 The rule of thumb is: Always consider installing from standard packages of your Operating System first; only compile from sources if you know exactly why you need to do that.
 {: .notice--info}

 GNSS-SDR and its software dependencies can all be installed either by downloading their source code, building and installing them in your system, or by installing the corresponding software package.
 Under GNU/Linux, the package manager may vary according to the distribution you are using (`.deb` for Debian-based distros, such as Ubuntu, Linaro and Raspbian; `.rpm` for Fedora / SUSE / Mandriva; etc.).
-In Mac OS X, most popular open source package managers are Macports and Homebrew.
+In Mac OS X, the most popular open-source package managers are Macports and Homebrew.
 In all cases, a possible option for a quick jump into GNSS-SDR is to install all the dependencies from packages, and then building GNSS-SDR from the source code.

 But maybe this approach does not fit your needs.
 Maybe you already have some dependency already built from source and want to use it, or your setup requires some specific flag somewhere.
 This is a building-time _vs_. fine-tuning trade-off.
 In order to take the adequate approach, just remember this basic rule:

 ![Install package or build from source?]({{ "/assets/images/deb-or-build-from-source.png" | relative_url }}){: .align-center .invert-colors}
-_Software packages require that all its dependencies must be also installed from packages._
+_Software packages require that all their dependencies must be also installed from packages._
 {: style="text-align: center;"}

 and take into account the following considerations:

 **The good part:** The advantage of compiling from source is that you can compile packages with certain flags/options which may be missing or disabled in standard packages.
 Also, it makes it easy to have multiple versions of the same program installed.
-Also, you can choose an exact version of a package which may be already removed from, or not yet present in, your OS repositories.
+Also, you can choose an exact version of a package that may be already removed from, or not yet present in, your OS repositories.
 {: .notice--success}

-**The downside:** The disadvantage of compiling from source is that the usual `cmake .. && make && sudo make install` procedure keeps your package manager completely unaware of the changes you are making, so you are not going to get any automatic updates for the manually-compiled software; and it is possible that package manager will later override/break your package if you are not careful to install it in a separate location.
+**The downside:** The disadvantage of compiling from source is that the usual `cmake .. && make && sudo make install` procedure keeps your package manager completely unaware of the changes you are making, so you are not going to get any automatic updates for the manually-compiled software, and it is possible that package manager will later override/break your package if you are not careful to install it in a separate location.
 {: .notice--danger}

 Some highly automated tools that can do some of the work for you are described below.